 My problem is that I need a new starter, and I'm going to order one from the states because everything is ridiculously expensive on this tiny island.
 I just don't know what year/model to order...any help would be greatly appreciated!!
 I've attached pics of the vehicle and the engine tag.

-well first off does it have round vents or square vents in the dash for the heating/cooling? if round its 88.5 or older, square is newer, and if its the 1.3 liter engine the starter i believe is the same on all those engines, so just order the starter for any year pretty much
+if its the 1.3 liter engine the starter i believe is the same on all those engines, so just order the starter for any year pretty much

 At least four (4) different starters were used on the G13B engines - I'm not going to say that they cannot be interchanged, because I have never tried, but, the FSM for my Swift, which uses the same G13B engine documents four different starters, and I believe I have seen discussions on other fora of differences between the starters requiring grinding to interchange them, so I would proceed with caution.